tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 15, 2023

+## FDA spokesperson on investigation of lead found in applesauce pouches

+- **Source:** email from FDA spokesperson
+- **Date:** received November 15, 2023

+> Attributable to the FDA, an FDA official or an FDA spokesperson:
+>
+> The FDA takes patient privacy very seriously.
+Therefore, the FDA cannot disclose specific patient or health care provider information submitted with adverse event reports.
+To date, no deaths have been reported as being linked to this investigation.
+>
+> Unlike outbreaks of foodborne illnesses linked to pathogens, there is no national monitoring system established for monitoring toxic element exposure, so the FDA relies on self-reported information submitted by healthcare providers and consumers as an initial step as part of determining if a product is a potential shared source of exposure.
+These data are often imperfect and lack crucial details.
+Since this issue was first reported by state partners, the FDA has received additional reports of illnesses and is working to evaluate those complaints.

 ## FDA official at Duke Margolis event on COVID-19 vaccines

 - **Source:** [webinar](https://healthpolicy.duke.edu/events/reimagining-our-shared-approach-fall-respiratory-virus-seasons-new-strategies-transmission) by Duke Margolis Center for Health Policy